 - Big Spend Bonus: Free night certificate (FNC) after $15k calendar year spend

 Notes: The Surpass gives you the exact same free night certificate that you get with the blingier Aspire card, but at half the required spend.
-Most folks will find the bonus categories easier to exploit as well, although there’s some people out there that would sooner have a hole in the head than use the Surpass at a grocery store.
+Most folks will find the bonus categories easier to exploit as well, although there are some people out there who would sooner have a hole in the head than use the Surpass at a grocery store.

 IHG Premier/Premier Business (Chase)